ddl-g-gospodinov/domino-netdata-installer/README.md

 # chmod +x prep_offline_bundle.sh ; ./prep_offline_bundle.sh
 ```

-Once this is complete the you will have to move the entire **offline_installer** directory
+Once this is complete then you will have to move the entire **offline_installer** directory
 to your ansible control node and execute the play.

 ```